tddapps/blog/_posts/2019-01-08-migrating-large-files-to-github.md

 ## Got other errors?

-Repeat the steps if the error persists with other files
+Repeat the steps if the error persists with other files.

 ## Want to know more?